abdulhakmeh/abdulhakmeh.github.io/content/authors/Abdul Hakmeh/_index.md

 highlight_name: true
 ---

-I am a Syrian-German Software developer and system administrator in University of Hildesheim.
+I am a Syrian-German software developer and system administrator in University of Hildesheim.
 I graduated from the Clausthal University of Technology in August 2019 with a bachelor's degree in Computer Science, majoring in Business Information Systems.
 Afterward, I worked as a software administrator at the University of Hildesheim.
 In 2022 i completed my master's degree in computer science.